andrea2702/Autonomous_car_ROS2_Humble/README.md

   ```
 3. Run the localization script within the localization package.

-## Project Report
-For more detailed information about the project, please refer to the project PDF included in the repository.

 ## Demo
 A video demonstration of the project is available below: